 Program Information

-The major program is comprehensive requiring a minimum of 60 credit hours of course work in Computer Information Systems and approved courses in business and other supportive requirements; as well as the general education curriculum and elective courses.
+The Bachelor of Science degree in Computer Information Systems gives students the option of specializing in cybersecurity or programming.
+This major program is comprehensive requiring a minimum of 60 credit hours of course work in computer information systems and approved courses in business and other supportive requirements; in addition to the general education curriculum and elective courses.

-The Associate degree consists of 25 hours of CIS core and elective courses, in addition to the general education curriculum requirements.
-The minor requires a minimum of 18 credit hours of specified course work in Computer Information Systems.
-The advanced certificate require a minimum of 24 credit hours of specified course work in Computer Information Systems.
+The CIS minor requires a minimum of 18 credit hours of specified course work in Computer Information Systems.
+The advanced certificate is for individuals who already hold a bachelor's degree in another discipline.
+It requires a minimum of 24 credit hours of specified course work in Computer Information Systems.

 Semester Plans